timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 109B-SECURE WATER/CHAPTER 109B-SECURE WATER.md

 * This section shall not supersede any existing project-specific funding authority.

 #### (e) Authorization of appropriations
-* There is authorized to be appropriated to carry out this section $530,000,000, to remain available until expended.
+* There is authorized to be appropriated to carry out this section $700,000,000, subject to the condition that $50,000,000 of that amount shall be used to carry out section 206 of the Energy and Water Development and Related Agencies Appropriations Act, 2015 (43 U.S.C.
+620 note; Public Law 113–235), to remain available until expended.

 ### §10365.
 Hydroelectric power assessment
 #### (a) Duty of Secretary of Energy